harmit-patel/TournaMAX/README.md

 - Creates unique random pools of matches for the users.
 - Displays winners
 - Manages every round.
+- Notifies each and every partcipant using email
-- Login
+- Admin Login
-- Signup
 - Contact Us.
-- Log Out

 ## Technologies Used